Equine Herpesvirus-1 Update--New Information September 15, 2014

-The Animal Health division of the Wisconsin Department of Agriculture, Trade and Consumer Protection has been updating veterinarians to be watchful for horses showing acute neurological signs with a reminder that confirmed positive test results for EHV must be reported to the Division of Animal Health at the Wisconsin Department of Agriculture, Trade and Consumer Protection within 10 days.
+The Animal Health division of the Wisconsin Department of Agriculture, Trade and Consumer Protection asks veterinarians to be watchful for horses showing acute neurological signs with a reminder that confirmed positive test results for EHV-1 must be reported to the Division of Animal Health at the Wisconsin Department of Agriculture, Trade and Consumer Protection within 10 days.

 The Wisconsin state veterinarian recommends that horses with a fever and symptoms of contagious respiratory infection should be kept at home and not taken to shows, competitions, clinics or public trail rides.
 Horse owners should also be aware that transportation of horses to competitions, shows and clinics may increase the risk of exposure to infectious organisms.
 Although humans can’t be infected by EHV-1, they can aid in spreading it to their horses.
 Therefore, owners of affected horses should wash and disinfect their hands and change their clothes before coming into contact with healthy horses to prevent the potential spread of these infectious organisms.

 Learn more about EHV-1 and how to minimize exposure by downloading these helpful resources:

 To report a suspected foreign animal disease after hours